Tony Dorsett: Legacy

+NFL career statistics

 Personal life

 Dorsett has four children: Anthony, Jazmyn, Madison, and Mia (with current wife Janet).
 His son, Anthony, also played football at the University of Pittsburgh and played defensive back in the NFL from 1996 to 2003, making Super Bowl appearances with the Tennessee Titans (Super Bowl XXXIV) and Oakland Raiders (Super Bowl XXXVII).
 He is also the uncle of NFL Hall of Fame cornerback Ty Law, a three-time Super Bowl champion with the New England Patriots in the late '90s and early 2000s.

 Dorsett hosts the Tony Dorsett Celebrity Golf Classic for McGuire Memorial.
 This event has raised nearly $5 million in support of McGuire Memorial's mission.

 Dorsett has helped improve the health of current and former professional athletes through promoting awareness of sleep apnea across the United States.
 He has teamed up with prize-winning orthodontic technician David Gergen and the Pro Player Health Alliance to hold free public-awareness events in local communities all over the nation.
 Dorsett has helped get over 150 former players successfully treated for sleep apnea.

 Health issues

 In November 2013, Dorsett announced he had signs of chronic traumatic encephalopathy, a brain disease found in many former football players, boxers, and hockey players.
-Specifically, Dorsett referred to memory loss as the major symptom affecting him in retirement.
+Dorsett specifically referred to memory loss and unexplained rage as major symptoms affecting him in retirement.